Black Bug With One Orange Stripe

 Research on Insecticides and Resistance

 While IPM emphasizes non-chemical methods, insecticides are still sometimes necessary to manage pest populations.
-However, the overuse of insecticides can lead to the development of resistance, where the bugs become less susceptible to the chemicals.
+That said, the overuse of insecticides can lead to the development of resistance, where the bugs become less susceptible to the chemicals.
 Research is ongoing to develop new insecticides that are less toxic to non-target organisms and less prone to resistance.

 Tips and Expert Advice